akiwastaken/cupcake/README.md

 * Packages that aren't required by the underlying system should be installed to the users home directory, so as not to create bloat on the system itself.

-* Users should be able to choose whether they want to build/compile packages themselves, install prebuilt binaries, and/or keep multiple versions of a package installed (to prevent bitrot).
+* Users should be able to choose whether they want to build/compile packages themselves, install prebuilt binaries, and/or keep multiple versions of a single package installed.

 ### File system